renehorstmann/Pixelc/doc.md

 > Zoomed in on your Browser while asked for an image upload?
 > try:
-> - use desktop version in your browser to reset tge size
+> - use desktop version in your browser to reset the size
 > - empty the browser cache/data (for the Pixelc App)

 If you know someone who speaks html better than me, tell me :)